 The living room vs the bedroom.

 The Living Room is money spent on what others see — weddings, funerals, fashion, gifts.
 The Bedroom is money spent on what builds you — savings, education, housing.
-Across nine of Africa’s ten largest economies, the Living Room wins by 1.4–6×.
-Verified, corrected and extended by AGF.
+In nine of Africa’s ten biggest economies, the Living Room wins.
+Here’s the whole story in plain language — fact-checked.

 Section 02The Master Comparison